CookingMeister/apollo-book-hunt/README.md

 5. Open your browser and visit [http://localhost:5173](http://localhost:5173) to access the Apollo Book Hunt application.

+## Technologies Used

+- MongoDB: A NoSQL database used to store user and book data.
+- Express: A web application framework for Node.js used to build the server-side API.
+- React: A JavaScript library for building user interfaces, used for the client-side application.
+- Node.js: A JavaScript runtime environment used to run the server-side code.
+- GraphQL: A query language for APIs, used to define the schema and resolvers for efficient data fetching and manipulation.
+- Apollo Server: A GraphQL server implementation that integrates with Express and provides a set of tools for building GraphQL APIs.
+- JWT (JSON Web Tokens): Used for user authentication and authorization.
+- Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js, used to define database schemas and interact with the database.
+- Vite: A fast build tool used for the client-side development server and bundling.

 ## Screenshot

 ![Screenshot of Apollo Book Hunt](client/public/mockup.png)